wefindx/metadir/README.md

 ```

 The values at each level provide ability to specify [metaformat](https://book.mindey.com/metaformat/0001-metaform-philosophy/0001-metaform-philosophy.html) for each file and directory in the project by providing URLs to schema specifications.

+# TODO
+- Implement ignoring of files based on `.gitignore`, and using regex (look for strings `SKIP` in the project).